Enter a search request and press enter. Press Esc or the X to close.

 There is a nearby bus stop on the free service offered by the Music City Circuit.
 Click here for more information on route and hours of operation.

 Originally built in 1925 to honor those Tennesseans who served in the First World War, the Museum was initially established by the state legislature to house veteran’s souvenirs beginning with the Spanish-American War.
 It has since grown to include military engagements throughout the twentieth century to more recent conflicts.

 The Tennessee State Museum is pleased to announce that its exhibition, Remembering the World War I Doughboy: The History of Tennessee’s War Memorial, on view at the Military Branch Museum, has been extended due to popular demand.

 The exhibit highlights the history behind the War Memorial Building which was built in 1925 as a result of Tennessee’s efforts to preserve the memory of those who fought and died in World War I.

-Photography is allowed in the State Capitol, but you must turn your flash off.
+Photography is allowed in the museum, but you must turn your flash off.